 The Jones Act provides a uniform standard to protect clients from their employers.
 The Jones Act, originally passed in 1920 and revised in 1970, requires the owners and employers of sea-going vessels to provide a safe working environment for their employees.
 In maritime law, the owners and operators of the vessel are governed by a concept called “absolute duty.”
 In accordance with the Jones Act, employers have a binding obligation to provide seamen with seaworthy vessels and to keep the vessels in working order.
 Likewise, owners and operators are required to make sound decisions regarding the safe operation of the vessel at all times.
-When owners, operators and/or employers fail to adhere to their “absolute duty,” they may be liable for damages, including but not limited to lost wages, living expenses, medical expenses and other past economic damages, as well as future loss of earnings potential and other economic future damages.
-Additonally, criminal charges may result if someone breaches their “absolute duty.”
+When owners, operators, and/or employers fail to adhere to their “absolute duty,” they may be liable for damages including but not limited to lost wages, living expenses, medical expenses, and other past economic damages, as well as future loss of earnings potential and other economic future damages.
+Additionally, criminal charges may result if someone breaches their “absolute duty.”

-At the law offices of Ron Sholes, P.A., we take claim preservation and investigation seriously and we work with a wide range of experts in the field of admiralty and maritime law for the following type of claims:
+At the Law Offices of Ron Sholes, P.A., we take claim preservation and investigation seriously and we work with a wide range of experts in the field of admiralty and maritime law for the following type of claims: